docQodly/docs/docs/language/basics/lang-parameters.md

 Result=MySum("000",1,2,200) //"203"
 ```

 Note that even if you declared 0, 1, or more parameters in the method, you can always pass the number of parameters that you want.
-Parameters are all available within the called method through the `${N}` syntax and extra parameters type is [Variant](dt_variant.md) by default (you can declare them using a [compiler directive](#declaring-generic-parameters)).
+Parameters are all available within the called method through the `${N}` syntax and extra parameters type is [variant](lang-variant.md) by default.
 You just need to make sure parameters exist, thanks to the [`Count parameters`] command.
 For example:

 ```4d
 //foo method